Centers, Institutes and Special Offices

 Nicole Paternoster, Ed.D., Director

 The Ruth Sharkey Academic Resource Center (ARC) is located on the 2nd floor of Arts and Sciences Hall.
-The ARC is a resource for all Seton Hall students who wish to maximize their academic potential by engaging with a learning community that consists of peers, graduate teaching assistants, faculty and administrators.
+The ARC is a resource for all Seton Hall students who wish to maximize their academic potential by engaging with a learning community of peers, faculty, and administrators.

 All students are encouraged to take advantage of the ARC’s free tutorial services, which are designated to supplement classroom instruction and improve academic achievement and performance.
-ARC tutoring programs offer students the option to schedule appointments in advance on Compass, drop in for assistance, or attend group review sessions.
+ARC peer tutoring and academic coaching allow students to schedule appointments in advance on Compass, drop in for assistance, or attend group review sessions.

 Tutoring is available in disciplines such as business, education, humanities, nursing, and science.
-The ARC also provides Tutors in Residence in Boland and Aquinas Halls where all students can attend drop-in sessions Sunday-Thursday evenings from 5pm-12am.
-The Peer Academic Coaching Program at the ARC provides students with 1:1 meetings with current SHU students who are sophomores, juniors, or seniors who are training to help their peers develop customized academic success plans.
-In addition, the ARC offers skill-building workshops, peer academic success coaching, online resources, and tutoring events to further support student success.
+The ARC also provides Tutors in Residence in Boland and Aquinas Halls where all students can attend drop-in sessions from 5 pm-12 am Sunday-Thursday evenings.
+The Peer Academic Coaching Program at the ARC provides students with 1:1 meetings with current SHU students who are sophomores, juniors, or seniors trained to help their peers develop customized academic success plans.
+Supplemental Instructors support students in historically challenging courses through peer-led study groups.
+SI sessions are informal seminars outside class and are regularly scheduled for all students enrolled in targeted courses.
+In addition, the ARC offers skill-building workshops, online resources, and tutoring events to support student success further.

 Seton Center for Community and Population Health

 The Seton Center for Community and Population Health (SCCPH) was established in 2004 as an academic resource for collaboration, learning and research to enhance the quality of life for individuals and communities in need.
 The Center is located in the Department of Interprofessional Health Sciences and Health Administration, in the School of Health and Medical Sciences and provides technical assistance to community health agencies focused on improving the health status of New Jersey residents.
 The center follows a partnership approach that facilitates linkages with community stakeholders, healthcare providers and graduate students.
-Since its inception, the center has collaborated through grants with eight different community agencies and involved graduate students from the Master of Healthcare Administration (M.H.A.) and other health-related SHU graduate programs.
+Since its inception, the center has collaborated through grants with multiple community agencies and involved graduate students from the Master of Healthcare Administration (M.H.A.), the Bachelor of Sciences in Interprofessional Health Sciences, and other health-related SHU graduate programs.
 The SCCPH serves as an academic link and resource to local and regional nonprofit, health service agencies.

 Seton Hall Sports Poll Conducted by the Sharkey Institute